Malajka/Physia/.ai/prd.md

 # The Product Requirements Document (PRD) – Physia

 ## 1. Product overview
 The purpose of Project Physia is to enable users with overload-related muscle pain to quickly create a personalized exercise plan based on the selected body part and the intensity of the pain.
-The exercise sets have been previously developed by a physiotherapist.
+The exercise database was originally developed by a licensed physiotherapist.
+It includes detailed exercise descriptions and accompanying images,  muscle pain assessment tests linked to specific 6 body parts (Neck and upper back, Lower back, Wrists and forearms, Hips).

 ## 2.User problem
 Difficulties with access to physiotherapists.
 Dealing with overload-related muscle pain requires many visits and needs modifications depending on intensity.

 ## 3. Functional requirements
-1. 6 body parts (Neck and upper back,  Lower back , Wrists and forearms, Hips) selector with a limit of 1 selections per session:
+1. 6 body parts (Neck and upper back, Lower back, Wrists and forearms, Hips) selector with a limit of    selections per session:
    - Mandatory medical disclaimer before first session.
    - After reading and accepting the disclaimer, the user selects 1 of the 6 body parts that are affected by muscle strain pain.
-   - User sets pain intensity for selected muscle tests.
+   - User sets pain intensity for selected muscle tests (1-10).
    - The application sends data to the LLM model via API.
-   - The LLM model offers a set of exercises.
+   - The LLM model offers a set of exercises generated on previously created data.
    - The user can evaluate the helpfulness of the generated exercises.

 2. Manual creation and management of pain data:
-    - buttons for body part selection and a slider for setting pain intensity.
+    - buttons for body part selection and a range slider for setting pain intensity for each symptom.
     - Options to edit and delete existing data.
-    - Manual creation and display within a list view "My pain data"
+    - Manual creation and display within a list view "My pain data".

 3. Basic authentication and user accounts system:
    - Registration and login.
    - Ability to delete the account and associated medical data upon request.

 4. Storage and scalability:
-   - Pain location and user data stored in a manner ensuring scalability and security.
+   - Pain location and other user data stored in a manner ensuring scalability and security.

 5. Exercise Feedback Statistics:
-   - Collecting information on how many exercises were rated positively (thumbs up/down feedback system after each session)
+   - Collecting information on how many exercises were rated positively (thumbs up/down feedback system after each session).

 6. Legal requirements and constraints:
    - User personal data and their health data stored in compliance with GDPR.